niranjan-404/Scholar.ai/README.md

 1. **Upload Study Material**
    - Click the upload button
-   - Select your study material (PDF, DOCX, or images)
+   - Select your study material (PDF)
    - Wait for processing

 2. **Interact with Content**